MIXING & EFFECTS

 - Rename - Rename the plugin slot.

-NOTE: you can also access this popup menu from the effect's own options:
+You can also access this slot menu from the effect's own options:

 Mixer reference diagram